Dead of Summer (TV series)

 Dead of Summer is an American supernatural horror television series created by Adam Horowitz, Edward Kitsis and Ian Goldberg for Freeform.
 The series is set in the 1980s at Camp Stillwater, a Midwestern summer camp.
 In November 2015, Freeform gave a straight-to-series order.
 The series was conceived as an anthology, with each season conceived as a self-contained miniseries, following a different set of characters in similar settings.

-The series premiered on June 28, 2016 and concluded on August 30, 2016.
-Dead of Summer was produced by ABC Signature and Kitsis/Horowitz.
-Adam Horowitz, Edward Kitsis and Ian Goldberg wrote and executive-produced the series.
-Steve Pearlman served as executive producer.
-On November 8, 2016, Freeform cancelled the series after one season.
+The series premiered on June 28, 2016, and concluded on August 30, 2016.
+That November, Freeform cancelled the series after one season.

 Premise

 Set in 1989, school is out for the summer, and a sun-drenched season of firsts beckons the counselors at Camp Stillwater, a seemingly idyllic Midwestern summer camp, including first loves, first kisses—and first kills.
 Stillwater's dark, ancient mythology awakens, and what was supposed to be a summer of fun soon turns into one of unforgettable scares and evil at every turn.